 I therefore founded my consultancy Unfolding with the aim of helping people better understand technology and innovation, initially offering engagements around digital transformation, innovation processes, new business models and digital commerce.

-In parallel with this, I was asked to help establish a University Technical College in the city to serve 14 to 19 year olds, which would open its doors in the autumn of 2013 and include Creative Digital Media, alongside Engineering, as one of it’s specialist subjects.
-I am still a director of the multi-academy trust that runs this school, and we have since established a second at the Olympic Legacy Park specialising in Computing, Sports Science, and Life Sciences.
+In parallel with this, I was asked to help establish a University Technical College in the city to serve 14 to 19 year olds, which would open its doors in the autumn of 2013 and provide training in Creative Digital Media, alongside Engineering, as one of it’s specialist subjects.
+I am still a director of the multi-academy trust that runs this school, and we have since established a second centre at the Olympic Legacy Park specialising in Computing, Sports Science, and Life Sciences.

 In 2014 I was asked by the Sheffield Executive Board (now the Sheffield City Partnership) to investigate the Smart Cities agenda and produce a draft framework for the city, which outlined how the city could benefit from the implementation of new technologies and how it should approach the transformation.
 This resulted in the SmartSheffield report, and has since translated into the regular SmartSheffield Meetup series, which I co-produce with Matt Proctor at Arup, and the dotSHF Digital Coalition which is a strategic collaboration between Sheffield Digital and Sheffield City Council.

-My digital innovation consultancy, Unfolding, is now morphing into a more focused capacity-building and training organisation, providing interactive workshops on a range of topics to give leaders and non-technical teams an understanding of what these new technologies do, how they work and what the implications are.
+Today, my practice is broadly focused on the digital development of places, with Unfolding as a capacity-building and training organisation providing interactive workshops on a range of topics to give leaders, teams and academics a better understanding of what these new technologies do, how they work and what the implications are.
 In addition, each commercial workshop also funds an equivalent community workshop in an under-served area, in order to spread understanding into places that are otherwise quite cut off from these types of knowledge.

-Please get in touch with me if you think I can help you achieve your aims!
+Please get in touch with me if you think my skills and experience can help you.